Ryota Hayashi

-Ryota Hayashi (林 遼太, Hayashi Ryōta) is a Japanese professional footballer who currently plays as a defender for Hong Kong Premier League club Rangers.
-Besides Japan, he has played in Cambodia, Sri Lanka. and Hong Kong.
+Ryota Hayashi (林 遼太, Hayashi Ryōta) is a Japanese professional footballer who currently plays as a defender for Hong Kong Premier League club HKFC.

+Besides Japan, he has played in Cambodia and Sri Lanka.

 Club career

 Before the 2018 season, Hayashi signed for Cambodian side Angkor Tiger.
 In 2019, he left Angkor Tiger.

-Before the 2021 season, he signed for Sea Hawks FC in Sri Lanka.
+Before the 2021 season, Hayashi signed for Sea Hawks FC in Sri Lanka.

-In November 2021, he signed for Hong Kong Premier League club Rangers.
+In November 2021, Hayashi signed for Hong Kong Premier League club Rangers.
 On 20 November 2021, Hayashi debuted for the club during a 3–3 draw with RCFC.

+On 21 August 2026, Hayashi joined another HKPL club HKFC.